-In the event that the deployed sonde fails or data generated is questionable/unreliable, WQ data from the adjacent pylon with WQ telemetry (Pylon #12) at the mouth of the Burnett River (-24.755083, 152.407367) will be utilised.
-As a further backup in case both telemetry systems are not operating correctly, daily monitoring for turbidity using a hand held calibrated instrument shall occur in proximity of BRM instead.
+In the event that sonde fails or data generated is questionable/unreliable, WQ data from the remaining sonde will be utilised.
+As a further backup in case the telemetry system is not operational, daily monitoring for turbidity using a hand held calibrated instrument shall occur in proximity of BRM instead.
 In this scenario, the repair to the telemetry equipment will be undertaken as soon as practicable with minimum turnaround time.
 Turbidity as EWMA, only in the instance telemetry data from BRM is used, is screened against turbidity triggers developed for the PoB from long term data sets with adaptive management actions in place in case the triggers are reached (Section 2.3.3).